deepanshi-s/RSCDNet/README.md

 |AGCDetNet                 |0.85| 0.845 | 0.863 | 0.855 | 0.752 | 0.981|

 ## Citation
-If you find our work useful if your research, please consider citing:
+If you find our work useful in your research, please consider citing:

+    @ARTICLE{10004200,
+        author={Deepanshi and Barkur, Rahasya and Suresh, Devishi and Lal, Shyam and Reddy, C. Sudhakar and Diwakar, P. G.}, journal={IEEE Transactions on Emerging Topics in Computational Intelligence}, title={RSCDNet: A Robust Deep Learning Architecture for Change Detection From Bi-Temporal High Resolution Remote Sensing Images}, year={2022},
+        volume={},
+        number={},
+        pages={1-15},
+        doi={10.1109/TETCI.2022.3230941}
+    }